 Pianist and Instructor of Collaborative Piano Hsiao-Ling Lin, a native of Taiwan, joined the keyboard department faculty at the University of Colorado at Boulder in fall of 2011.
 Ms. Lin enjoys an active performing career as a collaborative pianist throughout the world in such prestigious halls as the Weill Hall at Carnegie in New York and the Rachmaninoff Hall in Moscow.
 Her performances have been broadcasted live over the radio, and she has collaborated with many distinguished artists including: Lynn Harrell, Matt Haimovitz, Kenneth Grant, Basil Reeve, and members of the Chicago Symphony Orchestra, New York Philharmonic, St. Louis Symphony Orchestra and so on.
 Read Dr. Lin's full bio.

-Korean pianist Suyeon Kim is a Lecturer in Collaborative Piano at the University of Colorado, Boulder, joining the faculty in 2013.
+Korean pianist Suyeon Kim is an instructor in Collaborative Piano at the University of Colorado, Boulder, joining the faculty in 2013.
 Dr. Kim is an experienced and versatile collaborator, with significant instrumental and vocal accompanying experience.
 She has earned her B.M. in Piano Performance and an M.M. in Collaborative Piano in Korea, an additional M.M. in Piano Accompanying and Chamber Music from the Eastman School of Music, and a D.M.A. in Collaborative Piano from the University of Texas at Austin, studying with Kihoon Yang, Jean Barr, Anne Epperson and Jonathan Feldman.
 Read Dr. Kim's full bio.